 Additionally, many Cub Scout pack members enjoy camping in local council camps and council-approved national, state, county, or city parks (Council approval is required).
 The Cub Scout camping program combines fun and excitement with doing one’s best, getting along with others, and developing an appreciation for ecology and the world of the outdoors.

-Cub Family Weekends
+Cub Adventure Weekends

 Register for Cub Camping Weekend here!

-Cub Camping Weekends are a great opportunity for Cub Scouts and their families to camp in a safe location, make friends with hundreds of other Scouting families, earn achievements, learn new skills, and have fun.
+Cub Adventure Weekends are a great opportunity for Cub Scouts and their families to camp in a safe location, make friends with hundreds of other Scouting families, earn achievements, learn new skills, and have fun.
 The Quapaw Area Council Camping Committee puts an incredible amount of time into providing high-quality camping opportunities.
 Cub Weekend Campers will have many items and resources provided for them.
 Resources provided include tents, cots, meals, water, most program materials, and patches.
-Cub Camping Weekends are a great opportunity for you and your family to spend quality time with one another and create life long memories.
+Cub Camping Weekends are a great opportunity for you and your family to spend quality time with one another and create lifelong memories.

 Cub Scout/Webelos Scout